Cam Reddish: Atlanta Hawks (2019–2022)

 On June 20, 2019, Reddish was selected by the Atlanta Hawks with the 10th overall pick in the 2019 NBA draft.
 On July 1, 2019, Reddish officially signed with the Hawks.
-On October 24, 2019, Reddish made his NBA debut, started in a 117–100 win over the Detroit Pistons with one point, seven rebounds, an assist and a steal.
+On October 24, 2019, Reddish made his NBA debut, started in a 117–100 win over the Detroit Pistons with twenty seven points, seven rebounds, four assists and three steals.

-On December 22, 2021, Reddish scored a career-high 34 points in a 104–98 loss to the Orlando Magic.
+On December 22, 2021, Reddish scored a career-high 36 points in a 104–98 loss to the Orlando Magic.

 New York Knicks (2022–2023)

-On January 13, 2022, the Hawks traded Reddish, along with Solomon Hill, a 2025 second round draft pick and cash considerations, to the New York Knicks in exchange for future teammate Kevin Knox and a protected future first round pick.
+On January 13, 2022, the Hawks traded Reddish, along with Solomon Hill, a 2025 second-round draft pick and cash considerations, to the New York Knicks in exchange for future teammate Kevin Knox II and a protected future first-round pick.
 Reddish made his Knicks debut on January 23, 2022, logging two points and two rebounds in five minutes.
-On March 10, 2022 the New York Knicks announced that Reddish would miss the rest of the season due to a right shoulder injury.
+On March 10, 2022, the Knicks announced that Reddish would miss the rest of the season due to a right shoulder injury.

 Coming into the 2022–23 season, Knicks head coach Tom Thibodeau was unsure of the role Reddish would play in his rotation.
-After earning a few starts in the beginning of November, Thibodeau announced on December 6, 2022 that Reddish had fallen out of his nine-man rotation.
+After earning a few starts in the beginning of November, Thibodeau announced on December 6, 2022, that Reddish had fallen out of his nine-man rotation.

-Portland Trail Blazers (2023–present)
+Portland Trail Blazers (2023)

 On February 9, 2023, Reddish was traded to the Portland Trail Blazers in a four-team trade involving the Charlotte Hornets and Philadelphia 76ers.
 He made his Trail Blazers debut the next day, recording 11 points, two rebounds and two assists in a 138–129 loss to the Oklahoma City Thunder.

+Los Angeles Lakers (2023–2025)

+On July 6, 2023, Reddish signed with the Los Angeles Lakers.
+On December 9, Reddish and the Lakers won the inaugural season of the NBA In-Season Tournament.

+On February 6, 2025, Reddish and Dalton Knecht were traded to the Charlotte Hornets in exchange for Mark Williams.
+However, just two days later on February 8, it was reported that the trade had been rescinded after the Hornets failed to meet part of the deal.
+He made 33 appearances (8 starts) for Los Angeles during the 2024–25 NBA season, averaging 3.2 points, 2.0 rebounds, and 0.7 assists.
+On March 27, the Lakers announced that they had waived Reddish.

+Šiauliai (2025–present)

+On September 10, 2025, Reddish signed with Šiauliai of the Lithuanian Basketball League (LKL).